 Looking to implement hotel kiosks in Malaysia?
 Check out this list of vendors.

 Read more about Softinn Hybrid Kiosk System here

-While room service is a part of the hotel experience, vending machines are an alternative worth looking into for a truly contactless experience throughout a guests stay.
+While room service is a part of the hotel experience, vending machines are an alternative worth looking into for a truly contactless experience throughout a guest's stay.
 Vending machines can be used to sell snacks and drinks for guests that enjoy a late night snack, saving them a trip to the convenience store.
-Instead of completely replacing room service, vending machines may be used to sell essential products not included with the room such as face mask, hand sanitizer and baby wipes.
+Instead of completely replacing room service, vending machines may be used to sell essential products not included with the room such as face masks, hand sanitizers and baby wipes.
 This will not only allow guests to keep clean but also bring additional revenue to the hotel.

-In short there are many ways and various degrees that a hotel can implement a contactless experience for guests.
-With all the advantages of going contactless, hotels that can afford it should consider its implementation especially for times like now during this pandemic where reducing human contact could potentially save lives.
-Reach us for effective way to implement contactless guest experience.
+In short, there are many ways and various degrees that a hotel can implement a contactless experience for guests.
+With all the advantages of going contactless, hotels that can afford it should consider its implementation, especially for times like now during this pandemic where reducing human contact could potentially save lives.
+Reach us for an effective way to implement contactless guest experience.